 Businesses around the world are demanding higher productivity from their employees.
-The United States has reached all-time high labor productivity as we get 4 times more work done then our grand-parents in 1950.
+The United States has reached all-time high labor productivity as we get 4 times more work done than our grandparents in 1950.

 Technology has contributed to most of our productivity.
 With software, information communication, data processing, and automated control, it has made us a smart and sophisticated workforce to our value-added enterprises.